open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 It is currently possible to install OLM Operators on managed clusters with `ConfigurationPolicies`, but it can be complex and error-prone.
 For example, multiple policies are often needed in order to manage the different OLM resources such as OperatorGroup, Subscription, InstallPlan, and ClusterServiceVersion.
-Upgrading or uninstalling an operator can also be difficult with ConfigurationPolicies, since it is not generally as easy as just updating one value or deleting a resource.
+Upgrading or uninstalling an operator can also be difficult with only ConfigurationPolicies, since simply updating a value in one resource can begin the process, but other resources must be considered to determine if it was successful (for example, the CSV could fail, or some operator pods might never become healthy).

 Creating a new policy type will help streamline the process of declaring an operator to be installed on a cluster.
 A new controller will help cover specialized cases that come up when managing operator